 These activities became even more international since 1992, supported in part through several research grants (International Science Foundation, Deutsche Forschungsgemeinschaft, European Science Foundation, NAS/NRC OCEE Radioactive Waste Program) and scientific excahnge programs for D.A.Kulik (at Institute for Baltic Sea Research Warnemuende,Rostock; University of Bonn; J.Gutenberg University, Mainz, Germany; Brooklyn College of CUNY, USA; Paul Scherrer Institute, Switzerland).
 Most of this support was aimed at development of geochemical modeling applications in marine- and environmental geochemistry; naturally, this work gave important feedback and ideas for improvement and further development of software and thermodynamic database.
 This work has also resulted in an extension of GEM technique to surface complexation on mineral-water interfaces (Kulik, 2000, 2002, 2006), which has been implemented since 1995 in Selektor-A and GEMS version 1 codes.

-development of GEMS code has been taken over by the Waste
+Since June 2000, the development of GEMS code has been taken over by the

 in continuing collaboration with Prof. Karpov's laboratory and SSE